Parliamentary.ai

 Overview

 This bill aims to improve payment practices for small businesses in the UK by amending existing legislation and strengthening the role of the Small Business Commissioner.
-Key changes include reducing statutory payment times, introducing stricter penalties for late payments, and prohibiting certain unfair billing practices.
+Key changes include reducing the statutory payment timeframe for invoices, establishing time limits for resolving payment disputes, increasing penalties for late payments, and prohibiting certain unfair payment practices.

 Description